-Police: Husband, wife arrested in Fawn Twp. double homicide
+Police: Couple arrested in double homicide

 A husband and wife wanted in Tuesday night's double homicide in Fawn Township were captured Wednesday after a police chase that ended in a minor crash in Dauphin County, police said.